MarkBind/markbind/docs/devGuide/settingUp.md

    To go back to the released version of MarkBind, run `npm run -g markbind-cli`, followed by `npm i -g markbind-cli`.

-1. Some of my front-end components are not working as expected even after running `markbind serve -d`.
+1. Some of my front-end components are not working as expected when running `markbind serve`.

-   Try running `npm run build:web` to rebuild the front-end components as these changes are only made when a new version of MarkBind is released.
+   Try checking out the [editing frontend features section](workflow.md#editing-frontend-features), you can either try running `markbind serve -d` or `npm run build:web` to view frontend changes.
+(Especially after pulling a frontend update that someone else may have pushed)